franck-boullier/utils/MySQL/standard-tables/auto_tabling/auto_create_list.md

 # What This Script Does:

 - This script uses a [`config`](#the-config-file) file as an input file.
+- Use the variable `collation` to determine the collation to use when creating a record.
 - Uses variables set in the [`config`](#the-config-file).
     - Define the value for the name of the main field in the list table.
     - Add more fields to the table if needed.
 - Generates a SQL script that we can use to create the table and associated obejcts (log table and triggers).

+# Pre-requisites:

+The following database users MUST exist:

+- `view.data`
+- `view.statuses`
+- `view.lists`

 # The Sources: